fkooman/php-tpl/README.md

         'Hello %foo%!' => 'Hallo %foo%!'
     ];

-You can specify multiple translation files.
+You can specify multiple translation folder as well.
+The last one specified has preference.

 # Contact